I Parry Everything: Characters

 A fledgling F-rank adventurer, doing odd jobs for the town.
-He lacks any talent in all of the six Schools of Adventurer Classes, only receiving the most basic of skills in all of them even after training for three months in each class, such as the swordsman skill, [Parry], which as its namesake, can only parry attacks and nothing more.
-However, due to training all of these skills for 14 years non-stop in hopes of unlocking new skills, he has unknowingly evolved all of his existing skills to the point that they became inhumanely strong, even far surpassing his former masters.
+He lacks any talent in all of the six Schools of Adventurer Classes, only receiving the most basic of skills in all of them even after training for three months in each class, such as the swordsman skill, [Parry], which as its namesake, can only parry attacks and little more.
+However, due to training all of these skills for 14 years non-stop for aspirations of unlocking new skills, he has unknowingly evolved all of his existing skills to the point that they became inhumanely strong, even far surpassing his former masters.

-Due to living in isolation at the mountains for 14 years, Noor is lacking in social cues and common sense which keeps causing misunderstandings about him by a lot of people especially Lynne.
+Due to living in isolation at the mountains for 14 years, Noor is lacking in social cues and much of what is regarded as generally known information, which keeps causing misunderstandings about him by a lot of people, especially Lynne.
 As he never understood that his basic skills have become superhuman oddities (due to an acute inferiority complex he developed during his childhood as a result of being rejected by all of his former masters), he kept mistaking high level threats he fights for as "basic starter enemies" which leaves him constantly doubting his own skills and humbling himself despite his inhuman feats.

 After saving Lynne's life, he was rewarded by King Clays with the Black Blade, a mysterious blade found by the king during his adventuring days that was said to be virtually unbreakable, which became his signature weapon.
 He sometimes comically used it to assist him in his odd jobs (such as using it as a shovel to dig out gutters).